startling/cytoplasm/README.markdown

 ### Develop
 For development, you should probably clone this repository and install it with `pip install -e .`.
 You can test that you didn't break anything with `cytoplasm test`.

+If you're messing with a controller and there's a Cytoplasm site in the current working directory, you can run all of the controllers' tests with `cytoplasm test -c`.